-As previously discussed in Chapter 2.2, all specimens were tested under cyclic loading at a nominal stress range, S_R , of 20 ksi (138 MPa) and a stress ratio, R, of 0.2.
-The stress ratio is defined as the minimum nominal stress divided by the maximum nominal stress at the stiffener-to-flange connection.
+As previously discussed in Section 2.2, all specimens were tested under cyclic loading at a nominal stress range, S_R , of 20 ksi (138 MPa) and a stress ratio, R, of 0.2.
+The stress ratio is defined as the minimum nominal stress divided by the maximum nominal.
 The minimum and maximum nominal stresses across the connection detail were 5 ksi (34.5 MPa) and 25 ksi (172 MPa), respectively.